 Creating stronger learners, building confidence, and opening new doors through music

-In October 2016, GTCYS launched a new El Sistema-inspired music program in partnership with Riverview Elementary School on the West Side of St. Paul.
-The program, Harmony, started with 18 students in 3rd grade.
-Led by seasoned violin instructors and GTCYS conductors Barbara Flooding and Mary Sorlie, the program provides instruments, group lessons, performance opportunities on the West Side and at GTCYS concerts, mentoring by GTCYS students, and transportation home after each session.
-With the help of generous funders and the community, this program is highly accessible with a suggested $20 participant fee for the year.
+In October 2016, GTCYS launched Harmony, a new El Sistema-inspired music program in partnership with Riverview Elementary School on the West Side of St. Paul.
+Harmony started with 18 students in 3rd grade.
+Led by seasoned violin instructors and GTCYS conductors Barbara Flooding and Mary Sorlie, the program provides violins, group lessons, performance opportunities on the West Side and at GTCYS concerts, mentoring by GTCYS students, and transportation home after each session.
+Though it takes nearly $3,000 per student to operate, Harmony is highly accessible with a suggested $20 participant fee per year, thanks to generous donors.

-Our long-term goal is to create a beginning level Philharmonia West Side orchestra, so Harmony students can experience the benefits of playing in an orchestra.
-From Philharmonia, students will eventually be able to move through GTCYS’ tiered orchestra structure, experiencing the full impact of GTCYS’ holistic programming and building valuable skills that help them succeed in school and beyond.
+Our long-term vision is to create a beginning level Philharmonia West Side orchestra, so Harmony students can experience the benefits of playing in an orchestra in their own neighborhood.
+WIth continued support, Harmony alumni will eventually be able to move through GTCYS’ tiered orchestra structure, experiencing the full impact of GTCYS’ holistic programming and building valuable skills that help them succeed in school and beyond.

 Harmony rehearses after school on Tuesdays, Wednesdays, and Thursdays at Riverview Elementary School.

 Barbara Flooding, Lead Teaching Artist

 Ms. Flooding recently retired as orchestra teacher at Valley View Middle School in Edina.
 Her teaching career began at St. Cloud Apollo High School and North Junior High School, where she directed the Apollo Symphony, Chamber Orchestra and Sinfonia, as well as two junior high orchestras.
 Read More »